 Although it is possible to retrofit an R22 AC to use Puron, the costs of doing so are quite high.
 Moreover, these projects aren’t assured of success.
 They require homeowners to replace all of the major components in their air conditioners.
 This retrofit will void all relevant warranties and other consumer protections.
 Even with extensive modifications, using Puron in a Freon-reliant air conditioner isn’t guaranteed to be safe, efficient, or effective.
 Upgrading to a modern R401A air conditioner is by far the most sensible choice.

 F.F.
 Hitchcock Plumbing, Heating & Cooling has been delivering cutting-edge home comfort solutions since 1870.
-Proudly serving Cheshire, Connecticut and the surrounding areas, we offer air conditioning, plumbing, and heating installation, maintenance, and repair services.
+Proudly serving Cheshire, Connecticut and the surrounding areas, we offer air conditioning installation, plumbing services, heating installation, maintenance plans, and repair services.
 We also offer reliable fuel oil delivery.
 If you have yet to make the switch from R22 to R401A, we can help.
 Call us today to find out more.